joshloo/fsp_yaml_cfg/Tools/UserManuals/FspDscBsf2YamlUserManual.md

 The **YamlFile** option is an output YAML file.

-The script takes the DSC of a project file consisting BSF syntax and generates a YAML output file describing the boot settings.
+The script takes the FSP DSC file consisting BSF syntax and generates a YAML output file describing the boot settings.

 ## 2. FspDscBsf2Yaml.py BsfFile YamlFile